josh-collinsworth/joco-gridsome/src/posts/goodbye-wordpress.md

 Finally, last year (2020), I converted to a headless site, with WordPress on the back end and Gridsome on the front.
 (I wrote about that process in <g-link to="/blog/a-new-headless-site-with-gridsome/">this post</g-link>.)

-<Callout> I've come to the inevitable conclusion that, in the case of this, my personal website and blog, WordPress does not represent value so much as tech debt.</Callout>
+<Callout> I've come to the inevitable conclusion that, in the case of this, my personal website and (occasional) blog, WordPress does not represent value so much as tech debt.</Callout>

 At the time, I made the decision to go headless because I wanted to keep a foot in the WordPress world, for reasons laid out in previously mentioned post.
 But to summarize: I wanted the best of both worlds.
 I didn't want to go full static, but giving up WordPress entirely wasn't really a thought for me then, either, because having a database and all my content (especially images) still represented value.

-Fast-forward several months, and I've come to the inevitable conclusion that, in the case of this, my personal website and blog, WordPress does not represent value so much as tech debt.
+Fast-forward several months, and I've come to the inevitable conclusion that, in the case of this, my personal website and (occasional) blog, WordPress does not represent value so much as tech debt.

 ## Why move?
 Why now?